EDUCBA Logo

 Below are the classes of the nio channel as follows.
 Java nio channel contains multiple classes as follows.

-• AsynchronousChannelGroup – It contain a group of asynchronous channels for resource-sharing purposes.
+• AsynchronousChannelGroup – It contains a group of asynchronous channels for resource-sharing purposes.

-• AsyncronousFileChannel – This is an asynchronous channel used to write, read, and manipulate files.
+• AsyncronousFileChannel is an asynchronous channel used to write, read, and manipulate files.

-• Channel – This is a utility method to stream and channels.
+• Channel – This is a utility method to stream channels.

 • DatagramChannel – These are selectable channels for datagram-oriented sockets.

-• FileChannel – This channel is used to read and write files.
+• FileChannel – We use this channel to read and write files.

-• Map mode – This is a type-safe enumeration used to map modes.
+• Map mode – We use this type-safe enumeration to map modes.

 • FileLock – The token that represents the lock on the region file.